kxnyshk/weather.py-API/README.md

 ## How to use
 - Enter the name of the city you wanna fetch weather data of.
-- Wait for the data to load, while you reas through the commands.
+- Wait for the data to load, while you go through the commands.

   ### Commands
     Press: